the-vegetarian-vampire/CPPBox/README.md

 TCP/UDP:
     * These are transport layer protocols in the internet protocol suite.
-    * TCP (Transmission Control Protocol): It is a connection-oriented protocol, ensuring that data sent from one end reaches the other end in the correct order and without errors.
+    * TCP (Transmission Control Protocol): It is a connection-oriented protocol, ensuring data sent from one end reaches the other end in correct order and without errors.
 It's reliable but might have overhead due to its error-checking mechanisms.
     * UDP (User Datagram Protocol): It is a simpler, connectionless protocol.
 Messages (datagrams) are sent without establishing a connection and without error-checking, making it faster but less reliable than TCP.

 RDMA (Remote Direct Memory Access):